micanogueira/micanogueira.github.io/content/timeline/Passion_Mentoring.md

 A friend of mine who was also a former co-worker invited me to mentor in the "financial week" of a startup acceleration program<sup>1</sup>.
 I was very excited to have this opportunity to share knowledge and support the local startup ecosystem.
 As it couldn't be different, my engagement went beyond that week.
 I became part of the examining board, judging the various early-stage startups, their businesses and their financial projections.

 The next edition of the program took place in the same year and gained a different format and new sponsors.
 I participated in giving support in all possible topics, such as market introduction and strategic planning.

-At that time, other acceleration programs invited me to give talks at events that they organized to promote innovation and entrepreneurship.
+At that time, other acceleration programs invited me to give talks at events organized to promote innovation and entrepreneurship.

 <br/>